devKaos117/tech.lib/tech.lib/Linux/Commands/more.md

 > [!info] File paginator

-filter for paging through text one screenful at a time
+Filter for paging through text one screenful at a time

 ## Command
 ```txt